Researcher in the history of science and ideas

 I defended my PhD dissertation, The Swedish Abortion Pill: Co-producing Medical Abortion and Values, ca. 1965-1992, in March of 2021.

 Keywords: foreign aid reproductive rights birth control population control reprodutive research feminism abortion abortion pill

-Generally I am interested in themes and topics such as: reproductive technologies, colonial experiences, feminism, reproductive rights, birth control, infertility, individual agency, and the creation of values.
+Generally I am interested in themes and topics such as: reproductive technologies, colonial experiences, feminism, reproductive rights, birth control, infertility, environmental history, media history, and the creation of values.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.